Amsterdam/beheeromgeving-catalogus/src/docs/design-decisions.md

 ### Flow

-view -> domain service -> domain repository -> ORM / Django models
+view -> service -> domain -> repository -> ORM / Django models.

+The (domain) service is the interface between the domain and the presentation layer.
+The repository is the interface between the domain and the ORM.

 ### Advantages and drawbacks